app-generator/sample-dockerize-django/README.md

 ## ✨ Quick Start in `Docker`

-@Todo - the minimal set up to start the project.
+The minimal set up to start the project.
 Something like:

 ```bash
 $ git clone repo